Qasem-moh/reading-notes/301/class-07.md

 * What does PATCH do?

         Each of the systems would retrieve information from each other using a simple HTTP GET.
 If one system needs to add something to another system, it would use an HTTP verb of POST.
 If a system wants to replace something in another system, it uses an HTTP verb of PUT, or, to do a partial update, it'll hopefully use PATCH.
-The only thing left to figure out is what the data models should l
+The only thing left to figure out is what the data models should like

+# API Keys

+* Did you get your API key?

+        Yes

+* Did you get your API key?

+        yes